CLARK COUNTY

 SAM is a friendly app that offers a range of self-help methods for people who are serious about learning to manage their anxiety.
 Users can record their anxiety levels and identify triggers.
 It includes self-help options, a personalized anxiety toolkit, and a forum where users can anonymously share their experiences.

-Available on Google Play and iTunes
+Available on Google Play and Apple App Store

 Breathr